New York Red Bulls: Rivalries

 The Red Bulls' oldest rival is D.C.
 United, against whom they compete for the Atlantic Cup.
-The New England Revolution and the Philadelphia Union are also rivals of the Red Bulls.
+The New England Revolution too are another fierce rival the Red Bulls have a derby with called the I-95 Derby.
 The Red Bulls had not defeated the Revolution at the latter's home venue Gillette Stadium for 12 years, until a 2–0 win on June 8, 2014, intensifying the rivalry.
 These rivalries arise out of geographic proximity and as a reflection of longstanding rivalries between New York-area teams and other teams in Washington, D.C., Boston, and Philadelphia.
+During the late 2000s and early 2010s, battles between New York and the Los Angeles Galaxy were called the '1% Derby' given the teams' extravagant spending compared to the rest of the league.

 In 2015 the Hudson River Derby was born when the Red Bulls faced off against another team from the New York metropolitan area in MLS league play for the first time, when New York City FC entered MLS.
 Although initially regarded as a manufactured rivalry with little of the traditional banter apparent between long-time local rivals, the first meetings between the teams displayed an increasing level of animosity between the two sides.
-The Red Bulls won the first ever encounter between the two, a league game on May 10, 2015, at Red Bull Arena.
+The Red Bulls won the first ever encounter between the two, a league game on May 10, 2015, at Sports Illustrated Stadium.
 Matches between the two teams were marred by a series of brawls between their supporters.

 Although the rivalry with NYCFC was built to be the major one for the Red Bulls, this was not the first time that they played against teams from the New York area, as they played matches in the U.S. Open Cup in both 2011 (against F.C.
 New York, who have since folded) and 2014 (against the New York Cosmos).
 The Red Bulls also played against the Cosmos in the 2015 U.S. Open Cup, to a 4–1 victory.

+Supporters groups from both clubs created the Hudson River Derby Foundation in 2019.
+In 2023, a trophy, awarded to whomever came out on top during the league meetings between the two teams, was unveiled.
+The Red Bulls won the first edition of the trophy with a 1–0 win and 0–0 draw against NYC during league play.

+Mascot

+The New York Red Bulls debuted their mascot REDD during a home match against FC Cincinnati on July 20, 2024.
+REDD is a youthful and energetic red bull who entertains the fans during the games and around the tri-state area.
+He usually wears sunglasses and a hat, and skateboards around the stadium during game days.
+REDD can be found outside at the Bullevard, a pregame kickoff event with activations, and can be seen in the sections during the game.